 Some children have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We are committed to anti-discriminatory practice and recognise children's diverse circumstances.
 We ensure that all children have the same protection, regardless of any barriers they may face.
 We give special consideration to children who:

-- Have special educational needs (SEN) or disabilities or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are 'looked after' or 'previously looked after' (see section 12) - Are missing from education - Whose parent/carer has expressed an intention to remove them from school to be home educated
+- Have special educational needs (SEND) or health conditions (see section 10) - Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, exploitation, forced marriage, risk of honour based abuse or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - Are 'looked after' or 'previously looked after' (see section 12) - Are missing from education or persistently absent from education - Whose parent/carer has expressed an intention to remove them from school to be home educated - Showing signs of ASB (Anti Social Behaviour) - Family member in prison - Privately fostered